cyclic-software/docs/README.md

 ### Deployment

-A github action is configured to deploy on any push/merge to main.
+A GitHub action is configured to deploy on any push/merge to main.